 Eligible utilities include:

 Utility assistance is available for utility bills owed to utility providers at the time of application.
-Utility providers that require payment before services can be continued (such as propane vendors) are included in this determination, subject to any further guidance from the federal government.
+Utility providers that require payment before services can be continued (such as propane vendors) are included in this determination.

 Yes.
 However, this program can only assist with debt that has not been covered by another federal program.
 You will be asked to indicate if you have received LIHEAP payments on the application to allow the review team to verify previous assistance received.